 Many local Further Education Colleges also offer a Higher Education provision.

 Undergraduate and postgraduate degrees are accessible through higher education institutes such as universities or through distance learning, for example through the Open University or online through massive online open courses (MOOCS).
-You can now also study level 4 and above qualifications at work via a degree or higher apprenticeship.
+As well as studying for professional qualifications at level 4 and above at work, more opportunities are becoming available via a degree or higher apprenticeship in the workplace.